alexnm/re-ducks/README.md

     checkIfDuckIsInRange
 };
 ```
-NOTE: Selector functions will be used outside the duck folder, so they are part of the **mandatory interface** of the duck.
+NOTE: Selector functions will be used outside the duck folder, so they are part of the **interface** of the duck.

 ### Index
 This file, from a module perspective, behaves as the duck file form the original proposal.